voidpenguin-28/Textractor-ExtraExtensions/Textractor.GptApiTranslate/README.md

 	- Default value: '1' (Active thread/hook only).
 	- If this value is set to 0, all threads/hooks will be translated.
 	- **Note that translating all threads/hooks will *significantly* increase API costs.**
-	- Another important note is that regardless of this value, the Console & Clipboard threads/hooks will always be ignored/excluded by this extension (and thus never translated).
+11. **SkipConsoleAndClipboard**: Allows you to exclude the Console and/or Clipboard threads from being translated.
+	- Default value: '1' (skip Console and Clipboard threads)
+	- Possible values:
+		- **0**: Do not skip Console nor Clipboard threads
+		- **1**: Skip both the Console and Clipboard threads
+		- **2**: Skip the Console thread (but not the Clipboard thread)
+		- **3**: Skip the Clipboard thread (but not the Console thread)
+	- This setting applies regardless of the value of the *ActiveThreadOnly* config key.
-11. **UseHistoryForNonActiveThreads**: If all threads/hooks are being translated, then this value indicates whether or not to send in previous Japanese lines as context for non-active threads/hooks.
+12. **UseHistoryForNonActiveThreads**: If all threads/hooks are being translated, then this value indicates whether or not to send in previous Japanese lines as context for non-active threads/hooks.
 	- Default value: '0' (do not send past lines for non-active threads; only send current line to translate).
 	- Note that this config value only applies if the **ActiveThreadOnly** config value is set to '0'.
 		- The active thread/hook will always send previous lines as context (based on the *MsgHistoryCount* config value).
 	- The number of previous lines sent in for each thread/hook will depend on the config value **MsgHistoryCount**.
 	- The primary purpose of this config value is to potentially save on costs and reduce system load.
 		- It reduces cost since it significantly cuts down the amount of text sent to GPT for non-active threads/hooks.
-12. **HistorySoftCharLimit**: This will restrict the number of past lines passed into GPT, based on the total length of all lines combined.
+13. **HistorySoftCharLimit**: This will restrict the number of past lines passed into GPT, based on the total length of all lines combined.
 	- Default value: '250' (do not pass in anymore past lines if total lines length exceeds 250)
 	- Note that the length of the actual line to translate is included in this total.
 	- Here's an example.
 Let's say this config value is set to '100' and the **MsgHistoryCount** is set to '3'.